atolye15/checklist/.github/ISSUE_TEMPLATE/bug_report.md

 # Prerequisites

-Please answer the following questions for yourself before submitting an issue.
+Please make sure you've checked the following to-do's.

 - [ ] My ad-block or script blocker is disabled (if you have any).
 - [ ] My browser is IE or EDGE.